 - Complimentary Wi-Fi

 The access rules for each Heathrow airport lounge differ.
 Paid entrance is also sometimes possible using cash or a Priority Pass.
-There’s also an exclusive American Express lounge that you can access with your Amex Platinum card (contact me via our concierge for a referral for extra free points).
-You can also and you can also access most Priority Pass lounges for free using the Free Gold Amex with its two free Lounge Club passes.
+There’s also an exclusive American Express lounge that you can access with your Amex Platinum card (contact us via our concierge for a referral for extra free points).
+You can also access most Priority Pass lounges for free using the Free Gold Amex with its two free Lounge Club passes.
 To get extra referral points on both these cards, have a read of our best credit cards for luxury travel.

 1. The Concorde Room London Heathrow Terminal 5